TheSpaceSheep/apm_tool/README.md

 ## Installation

 ### From setup (Windows)
-Download and execute the setup installation executable
+Download and execute the setup installation executable.
+The setup was made using Inno Setup.

 ### From source
 Dependencies